TomHarrop/asw-gbs-genome-paper/md/methods.md

 - weevil collection details for geographic survey
 - collection and processing/dissection details for parasitised *vs*. unparasitised expt

+The map was plotted with the ggmap package for ggplot2 [@kahleGgmapSpatialVisualization2013].

 ### Reduced-representation genome sequencing and processing

 From AgResearch: